 4. 2018 Lincoln Navigator L Black Label

-Another one of the most expensive SUVs that’s worth every penny is this model Navigator.
+Another one of the most costly SUVs that’s worth every penny is this model Navigator.
 With styling features brought right from the Continental, the Navigator offers a luxurious SUV everyone will want.
 Of course, it does run close to 100k, so not everyone will be able to get their hands on one.

 When you hear the name “Black Label,” you just know to expect fine styling and quality.
 This SUV doesn’t disappoint with its luxury touches.
 The Black Label trim represents the highest level you can find from the automaker and even offers some unique paint options as well.
 In addition, there are 30-way power adjustable front seats, so comfort isn’t lacking.

 In fact, out of all the expensive SUVs in the world right now, these offer the most comfortable seating.
 It also isn’t afraid to show off its power.
 With a 3.5-liter twin-turbocharged V6, it produces 450 horsepower and is paired with a competent four-wheel-drive system.

 The L designation simply means that it’s the company’s extended wheelbase version, so you know there’s plenty of room inside.
 Not only are all the materials constructed from high-quality products, but the luxuries inside prove that it’s possible to build a high-end SUV.